What is Renewable Energy and How Does It Work?

 Capturing the Wind

-Wind can be considered a form of solar energy because the uneven heating and cooling of the atmosphere cause winds (as well as the rotation of the earth and other topographical factors).
+Wind can be considered a form of solar energy because of the uneven heating and cooling of the atmosphere cause winds (as well as the rotation of the earth and other topographical factors).
 Wind flow can be captured by wind turbines and converted into electricity.
 On a smaller scale, windmills are still used today to pump water on farms.

 Commercial grade wind-powered generating systems are available to meet the renewable energy needs of many organizations.